picpakdog/qc2bluesky/README.md

     pip install atproto

+Create an app password through https://bsky.app/settings/app-passwords .
+You'll want to use this as your password when editing your credentials.

-Edit qc2bluesky.py with your credentials, and set up a Cron job to run it as often as you like.
+Edit qc2bluesky.py with your info, and set up a Cron job to run it as often as you like.

 # Credits